annacrombie/achiever/README.md

 ## Slotted Achievements

-There are two types of achievements, `accumulative` is the only type discussed so far.
+There are two types of achievements, `cumulative` is the only type discussed so far.
 The other type is `slotted`.
 This lets you reward users for completing many different unique actions, like completing their profile.
-In order to set up a slotted achievement you have to specify its type in the config file (achievements are `acuumulative` by default, though this can be overridden).
+In order to set up a slotted achievement you have to specify its type in the config file (achievements are `cumulative` by default, though this can be overridden).

 ```yml
 achievements: